-- 4.1 Every Programme will have a curriculum with syllabi consisting of theory and practical courses such as,
+- 4.1 Every Programme has a curriculum with syllabi consisting of theory and practical courses such as,

 - i) Basic Sciences (BS)

 - ii) Humanities & Social Sciences (HS)

 - iii) Management Sciences (MS)

 - iv) Engineering Sciences Fundamentals (ESF)

 - v) Engineering Core Courses (EC)

 - vi) Professional Electives (PE)

 - vii) General Electives (GE)

-- viii) Workshop practice, laboratory work, industrial training, seminar presentation, project work, etc. - 4.2 Each course is normally assigned certain number of credits : - one credit per lecture period per week - one credit per tutorial period per week - one credit for two to three periods and two credits for four periods of laboratory or practical sessions - one credit for two periods of seminar / project work per week - one credit for two weeks of industrial training. - 4.3 Each semester curriculum shall normally have a blend of lecture courses, laboratory courses and laboratory integrated theory courses of total not exceeding 26 credits. - 4.4 For the award of the degree, a student has to earn a minimum total credits specified in the curriculum of the relevant branch of study.
-The minimum credits to be earned will be between 174 and 180, depending on the program. - 4.5 The medium of instruction, examinations and project report shall be in English, except for courses in languages other than English.
+- viii) Workshop practice, laboratory work, industrial training, seminar presentation, project work, etc.

+- 4.2 Each course is normally assigned certain number of credits :

+- one credit per lecture period per week

+- one credit per tutorial period per week - one credit for two to three periods and two credits for four periods of laboratory or practical sessions - one credit for two periods of seminar / project work per week - one credit for two weeks of industrial training or 80 hours per semester. - 4.3 Each semester curriculum shall normally have a blend of lecture courses, laboratory courses, laboratory integrated theory courses, etc., of total number of credits not exceeding 26. - 4.4 For the award of the degree, a student has to earn a minimum total credits specified in the curriculum of the respective programme of study. - 4.5 The medium of instruction, examinations and project report shall be in English, except for courses in languages other than English.